bhisaac/5eFP/5eFP-SRD.md

 ## Attack Rolls

 When you make an attack, your attack roll determines whether the attack hits or misses.
 To make an attack roll, roll a d20 and add the appropriate modifiers.
 If the total of the roll plus modifiers equals or exceeds the target’s DC, the attack hits.
-A character's DC equals its Defense score.
+A character's DC equals its Defense.
 A creature or game feature's DC is usually determined by encounter type (minion, elite, boss) and LEVEL, though your GM may modify DC values on some encounters.

 ### Modifiers to the Roll